 1. Buy a book and create a unique cover

-Spend some time to find a book with a nice, preferably colorful binding.
+Get yourself a nice book with a preferably colorful binding.
 The first page should include your name, the year of travel and the places you refer to in the journal.
 Be creative and personalize your first page.
-Add some sketches and little drawings.
+Spice it up with some sketches and little drawings.

 2. Carry your book always with you